zojaji/zojaji.github.io/_posts/2019-06-07-how-to-install-vive-base-stations.md

 # 3. Link box
 ![image-right]({{ site.url }}{{ site.baseurl }}/assets/images/linkbox-2-300.jpg){: .align-right}
 You can find the link box and its components (1 USB3 cable, 1 Display-port cable, and a power adapter) in the HTC Vive Pro package.
 Follow these steps to connect the link box to your PC.
-  * Connect one side of the USB3 cable (L1) to the link box, and the other side to a USB3 port of your PC.
+  * Connect one side of the USB3 cable (L1) to the link box and the other side to a USB3 port of your PC.
-  * Connect the Display-port cable (L2) to the link box, and to same graphics card that is connected to your monitor.
+  * Connect the Display-port cable (L2) to the link box and to the same graphics card that is connected to your monitor.
-  * Connect the power cable (L3) to the link box, and the adapter to a power outlet.
+  * Connect the power cable (L3) to the link box and the adapter to a power outlet.

 # 4. Headset
 Now, it is time to bring your HTC Vive headset.
 Just plug its cable into the link box and press the power button on the link box.
-Then, wait fot Windows to install the drivers.
+Then, wait for Windows to install the drivers.